pabbrz/json_converter/README.md

-# json_converter
+# JSON Converter
-Converts ugly JSON with escape characters and gives the ability to export the data to csv
+Converts ugly JSON with escape characters and gives the ability to export the data to a csv